 - the 5% allowance used by the worker’s intermediary for certain business expenses will be removed for those contracts with the public sector.

-HMRC will provide a new digital tool to help identify whether engagements fall within the new rules, which will apply to contracts entered into, or payments made, on or after 6 April 2017.
+HMRC will provide a new digital tool to help identify whether engagements fall within the new rules.
+This will apply to contracts entered into, or payments made, on or after 6 April 2017.

 How we can help

-We can advise as to the best course of action in your own particular circumstances.
-If IR35 does apply to you we can help with the necessary record keeping and calculations so please do contact us.
+In conclusion, we can advise as to the best course of action in your own particular circumstances.
+If IR35 does apply to you we can help with the necessary record keeping and calculations.
+Please do contact us.